Samus Aran: In other video games

-Outside of Metroid series.
-Samus appears as a playable character throughout the Super Smash Bros. series, where she can use her array of weapons in combat against characters from other Nintendo franchises.
+Outside of the Metroid series, Samus appears as a playable character throughout the Super Smash Bros. series, where she can use her array of weapons in combat against characters from other Nintendo franchises.
 She first appears in Super Smash Bros. on the Nintendo 64 in her Power Suit.
 In Super Smash Bros.
-Brawl, the third entry in the series, Zero Suit Samus was added as an alternate form of Samus, with a completely different moveset.
+Brawl, the third entry in the series, Zero Suit Samus was added as an alternate form of Samus, with completely different outfit and moveset.
 Both forms appear as distinct characters in every Smash game afterward.
 Super Smash Bros.
 Ultimate added Dark Samus, whose moveset and model are mostly the same aside from animations and design.

 Samus makes cameo appearances in the games Galactic Pinball (1995), Super Mario RPG (1996), Kirby Super Star (1996), Kirby's Dream Land 3 (1997), and Dead or Alive: Dimensions by the Metroid: Other M developer Team Ninja.

 In other media

 Samus is featured in a series of comic books called Captain N: The Game Master, published by Valiant Comics in 1990, based on the animated series of the same name.
 In the comic series, set before the events of Metroid, Samus is portrayed as brash, money-hungry, and fiercely independent, and title character Kevin Keene is depicted as her love interest.
 Samus also appears in various print adaptation of Metroid games.

 Samus appears as the main character of the 2003–2004 manga series Metroid, telling her backstory up to the events of Metroid.
 Adapting Samus' soldier background as previously provided in Captain N: The Game Master, the series was written by Kouji Tazawa and illustrated by Kenji Ishikawa.
 Samus is featured as a mentor character in the manga series Samus and Joey and its sequel series Metroid EX.
 Famous across the universe as the "Guardian of the Galaxy", Samus trains a young boy, frontier planeteer Joey Apronika, as her successor.
 In the 2015 short fan film Metroid: The Sky Calls, Samus is portrayed by Jessica Chobot and America Young.